nafg/reactive/reactive-web-demo/src/main/resources/site/web/Events.md

 #### `eventStream`
-The lazily instantiated `EventStream` that propagates `jsEventStreams`'s values to the server as `DomEvent`s.
+The lazily instantiated `EventStream` that propagates `jsEventStreams`’s values to the server as `DomEvent`s.

 #### `addEventData`